Welcome to another project in a long line of “I don’t know why I’m doing this” projects!

 usb_request_handler

-that manages incoming requests on the USB HID interface - A
+that manages incoming requests from the host PC on the USB HID interface - A

 monitor_space_key